CarolineZhu/decade/README.md

 - Use git to make sure the local code is the latest version (if local-path is exist)
 - Remove --download option, and download the code automatically if the local-path is not exist
 - Remove the query for if the debug server is ready (maybe can use a loop to see if the PyCharm process's binding port is right)
-- Write a pytest plugin to replace `remoteentry.py` for pytest runner
 - Print out remote stdout nicely
+- Support using a executable file as remote entry